OpenGATE/Gate/examples/example_vpgtle/README.md

 ## vpgTLE example

+This actor is used to investigate prompt gamma production in proton therapy simulations.
+It provides a speedup factor of around 1000 compared to analog MC.

 vpgTLE is broken up into three parts.
-Stage 0 is required to be run once, and each vp gTLE simulation is then broken up into Stage 1 and Stage 2.
+Stage 0 is required to be run once, and each vpgTLE simulation is then broken up into Stage 1 and Stage 2.
 For each stage, you can find and example in the `examples/vpgTLE` directory.

 To understand the background, physics and mathematics of this example, refer to `Accelerated Prompt Gamma estimation for clinical Proton Therapy simulations` by B.F.B.
 Huisman.